pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT13/README.md

 ---

 ### References
-- Bhat, S. A., Huang, N., Sofi, I. B., & Sultan, M. (2021).
-Agriculture-Food Supply chain Management Based on Blockchain and IoT: A Narrative on Enterprise Blockchain Interoperability.
-Agriculture, 12(1), 40. https://doi.org/10.3390/agriculture12010040.
+- Bhat, S. A., Huang, N., Sofi, I. B., & Sultan, M. (2021). **Agriculture-Food Supply chain Management Based on Blockchain and IoT: A Narrative on Enterprise Blockchain Interoperability.** _Agriculture_, 12(1), 40. https://doi.org/10.3390/agriculture12010040.
-- Gondal, M. U. A., Khan, M. A., Haseeb, A., Albarakati, H. M., & Shabaz, M. (2023).
-A secure food supply chain solution: blockchain and IoT-enabled container to enhance the efficiency of shipment for strawberry supply chain.
-Frontiers in Sustainable Food Systems, 7. https://doi.org/10.3389/fsufs.2023.1294829
+- Gondal, M. U. A., Khan, M. A., Haseeb, A., Albarakati, H. M., & Shabaz, M. (2023). **A secure food supply chain solution: blockchain and IoT-enabled container to enhance the efficiency of shipment for strawberry supply chain.** _Frontiers in Sustainable Food Systems_, 7. https://doi.org/10.3389/fsufs.2023.1294829